 int num = ((5) * (5));

-Note that a macro is not the same as a function: functions require special instructions and computational overhead to safely pass arguments and return values; a macro is simply a way to repeat frequently-used lines of code.
+A macro is not the same as a function.
+Functions require special instructions and computational overhead to safely pass arguments and return values.
+A macro is a way to repeat frequently-used lines of code.
 In some simple cases, using a macro instead of a function can improve performance by requiring fewer instructions and system resources to execute.